mdugot/FGSM/README.md

 fgsm            : (DEFAULT) generate noise with the Fast Gradient Sign Method
 random          : generate random noise
 random-binarize : reverse (0 to 1 or 1 to 0) randomly a small proportion of the inputs
-fgsm-binarize   : use Gradient Descent to get inputs gradients then reverse the steepest inputs
+fgsm-binarize   : use backpropagation to get inputs gradients then reverse the steepest inputs
 none            : No attack, print only original accuracy or prediction

 -t <target>